 Chapter V - Church Leaders...
 Then and Now

 While the New Testament does speak of men appointed to look after the spiritual welfare of these different churches, we need to remember that only the original Hebrew and Greek Bible was infallible.
 Therefore, in order to accurately determine what role these men played in the local churches, we have to study the specific Greek words used by the inspired authors of the New Testament and what those words meant.
-When we do, we will find that while many of the modern terms we use in reference to the leaders of the church find their roots in the New Testament, the concept behind the words has changed to a very large degree.
-In fact we have gone from a bunch of local extended families to a huge universal organization, with layer upon layer of ranks, each subordinate to the one above?
-From a spirit led church to a vast organization with dozens of rules and regulations.
-From a God given freedom to contribute to the church meetings to a formal liturgical service, set in stone by the church hierarchy.
-HERE
+Once we understand what the terms mean and how they were used , we will realize that although some of the designations find their roots in the New Testament, how these titles are used today is a million miles away from what was originally intended.

 Chapter VI - Reinventing and Protecting The Man Made Institution Called "The Church"

-They got away with it simply because of our herd mentality (The Lord didn't call us sheep for no reason). we tend to follow those who seem to have authority, rarely asking whether that authority was God-given, or self assumed.
+They got away with it simply because of our herd mentality (The Lord didn't call us "sheep" without reason).
+We tend to follow those who seem to have authority, rarely asking whether that authority was God-given, or self assumed.
 Apparently you can fool almost all of the people all of the time.
 HERE

-Chapter VII - Two Ways of "Doing Church" HERE
+Chapter VII - Two Ways of "Doing Church"

 Chapter VIII - Is The Bible Our Ultimate And Final Authority - Or Not?

-Regardless of the torrent of words and the many Scriptural verses quoted, the decisions the various councils came to were based on the aye's and the nay's.
+Regardless of the torrent of words and the many Scriptural verses quoted, the decisions the various councils came to were made by democratic vote i.e. the aye's and the nay's.
 Not only did numerical superiority win the day, but the decisions made by every one of the seven Ecumenical Councils was based, not what they supposed Holy Scripture might mean, but on tradition.
 In describing various practices in the church, Tertullian (c.
 155/160 - 220 A.D.) said "If no passage of Scripture has prescribed it, assuredly custom, which without doubt flowed from tradition, has confirmed it.
 For how can anything come into use, if it has not first been handed down?....
 If, for these and other such rules, you insist upon having positive Scripture injunction, you will find none.
 Tradition will be held forth to you as the originator of them, custom as their strengthener, and faith as their observer".